Steve Mitchell-USA TODAY Sports. Pictured: Tom Brady

 While preparing for “I’ll Take That Bet” this morning, our crack staff here at The Action Network found a very interesting prop bet for this NFL season.

-The bet is available on 5Dimes, and several of us read it multiple times just to make sure we weren’t seeing things.
+The bet is still available, and several of us read it multiple times just to make sure we weren’t seeing things.
 After thorough review, I determined it was my duty to inform you of this juicy little number while it was still available.

 - Over 13.5 (-155)